 - The inner leaf gel contains the active ingredients of the aloe vera plant.

-When it comes to knowing the facts about aloe vera and its benefits, it’s also important to understand that for aloe to be fully potent, the plant needs to grow to maturity for four years.
+When it comes to knowing the facts about aloe vera and its health benefits, it’s also important to understand that for aloe to be fully potent, the plant needs to grow to maturity for four years.
 Moreover, with reference to the environment; When it comes to converting CO2 to oxygen, 20 aloe plants are able to convert the same amount of CO2 into oxygen as one tree.

 Dr Peter Atherton, MB ChB, DObst RCOG, FRCGP who researched at Oxford University and have written several books on the facts about aloe vera; the ingredients of the inner leaf gel can be broken down into the following groups: